-Vanguard focuses on low-cost, uncomplicated funds with the aim of giving investors their best chance of achieving their investment goals.
+Vanguard focuses on low-cost, uncomplicated funds that give investors the best chance of achieving their investment goals.
 That's why we aim to provide the best-value investment funds.
-With the OCF set at 0.22%, we believe the Vanguard LifeStrategy funds offer one of the most cost effective investment solutions available to UK investors.
+With fund charges set at 0.22%, we believe the Vanguard LifeStrategy funds offer one of the most cost effective investment solutions available to UK investors.